Icinga/icingaweb2-module-elasticsearch/README.md

 * Integration into service details
 * Search configuration coming from icinga2 service.vars

+## Disclaimer

+Be WARNED, this module is not yet tested against big Elasticsearch installations, it might cause problems there.

+Neither is this module currently supported by anyone, use at your own risk.

 ## About

 This module was created as part of my consulting work with [NETWAYS](http://www.netways.de).